JonathanQuang/WIFI-BASHER-WINDOWS10/README.md

 DO read the How to Use Section
 DO look at the example

+PLEASE HAVE PYTHON 2 INSTALLED AND A PATH VARIABLE SETUP FOR IT

 # How to use
 1. Familiarize yourself with the example folder in this repo.